 Boise State operates a mobile safety application called Rave Guardian.
-Rave Guardian is a free, smartphonebased safety application that connects end users directly with the Boise State Department of Public Safety and/or local dispatch centers.
+Rave Guardian is a free, smartphone-based safety application that connects end users directly with the Boise State Department of Public Safety and/or local dispatch centers.
 The application allows users to text or call the Department of Public Safety via the touch of a button to provide tips and request help.
 It also allows users to designate "guardians" via the function known as a safety timer which tracks and alerts chosen guardians to a user's location.
 The application allows for two-way communication between the end user and dispatcher and, at the user's discretion, allows for user location, medical, and biographical data to be automatically displayed to dispatchers when the user activates the application.
-Additional information and frequently asked questions about the application are available online at Rave Guardian.